MariaDB/server/plugin/auth_gssapi/README.md

 -	**gssapi-mech-name** (Windows only) - Name of the SSPI package used by server.
 Can be either 'Kerberos' or 'Negotiate'.
- Defaults to 'Negotiate' (both Kerberos and NTLM users can connect) Set it to 'Kerberos', to prevent less secure NTLM in domain environments,  but leave it as default(Negotiate) to allow non-domain environment (e.g if server does not run in domain enviroment).
+ Defaults to 'Negotiate' (both Kerberos and NTLM users can connect) Set it to 'Kerberos', to prevent less secure NTLM in domain environments,  but leave it as default(Negotiate) to allow non-domain environment (e.g if server does not run in domain environment).

 #Implementation